The Eye of Horus

-The Eye of Horus has inspired the designing of three unique silver and gold
+The Eye of Horus has inspired the designing of Several unique

-jewelry products at the KA Gold Jewelry: the Eye of Horus ring, the Eye of Horus
+jewelry designs - Eye of Horus ring, the Eye of Horus pendant and

 The Eye of Horus ring

-symbolizes the sun, creation and rebirth.
-At the onset of the evening, the lotus
+symbolizes the sun, creation, and rebirth.
+At the onset of the

 The Eye of Horus Pendant